ehorvat1/NES-MEP-Reader/README.md

 4) Currently only ESP32 is supported although you may find remainders of ESP8266 in the code.
 (Yes I want to make it ESP8266 compatible....)
 5) MBK (MEP Basic Key) must be entered in its "hex" representation.
 This is a 40 char long string like this: 58747A3B7E2C685656794F45404B79724F69562B .
 You might receive a MEP Basic key in ascii format (just 20 char.) which has to be converted to hex manually - each single ASCII character gives a 2 digit hex number.
 6) I have done some translations to German on the main web interface.
 A english version will follow.
-7) Following MQTT topics should work in MQTT raw mode - they are published on a pure time basis even if they do not change the value.:
+7) Following raw MQTT topics should work in MQTT raw mode - they are published on a pure time basis even if they do not change the value.:
      - Publish topic + "/meter/mep_data_ready"
      - Publish topic + "/meter/mep_alivecounter"
      - Publish topic + "/meter/manufacturer"